 The School District's major funds are accounted for using the modified accrual basis of accounting.
-All governmental funds had total revenues of \$17,921,699 and expenditures of \$16,479,852.

-The general fund's net change in fund balance for fiscal year 2020 was an increase of \$1,335,437 due to increased income taxes while expenditures remained consistent.
+The general fund's net change in fund balance for fiscal year 2021 was an increase of \$1,853,316 as a result of increased property and income taxes, increased intergovernmental receipts, and increased miscellaneous receipts, which was the result of a large Bureau of Workers' Compensation (BWC) rebate.